Theory-independent randomness generation from spatial symmetries: Rotation boxes

-\textit{Rotation boxes.} We now drop the assumption that quantum theory holds, and consider the most general form {the probabilities $P(b|\alpha)$ may take that is} consistent with the rotational symmetry of the setup while implementing our spin bound.
-Due to the $(2\pi)$-periodicity of the setup, we can develop $P(b|\alpha)$ into a Fourier series, given sufficient regularity in $\alpha$.
-We argue that the semi-DI bound on the maximal spin $J$ translates into the condition that this series has to terminate at $2J$, i.e.\ that
+We now drop the assumption that quantum theory holds, and consider the most general form {the probabilities $P(b|\alpha)$ may take that is} consistent with the rotational symmetry of the setup while implementing our spin bound.
+As discussed later in more detail in Section~\ref{DiscussionRotBoxes}, to every prepare-and-measure scenario, we can associate a convex set of states in a real vector space (in quantum theory, these are the density operators in the space of Hermitian matrices).
+Covariance implies~\cite{Wald} that spacetime symmetries (and hence their subgroup ${\rm SO}(2)$) have linear representations on this space, necessarily characterized by a maximum charge (``spin'') $J$.
+As shown later in Section~\ref{DiscussionRotBoxes}, it follows that

-with suitable coefficients $c_k^{(b)}$, $s_k^{(b)}$.
-In fact, if $P(b|\alpha)$ satisfies Eq.~(\ref{eqQuantum}) and $U_\alpha$ satisfies the semi-DI assumption Eq.~(\ref{repres}), then it is of the form~(\ref{SBs}).
-This can be seen by expanding the complex exponentials appearing in $U_\alpha$ and collecting sine and cosine terms (see Supplemental Material~\ref{proofquantumsubseteqrotationset}).
-However, such ``rotation boxes'' (\ref{SBs}) are more general: no assumptions are made on the existence of quantum states, measurements, or representations of ${\rm SO}(2)$ on Hilbert spaces that would reproduce $P(b|\alpha)$. {We can think of these $P(b|\alpha)$ as ``black boxes'' that accept a spatial rotation by angle $\alpha$ as input, and produce an output $b$, in any possible world where it makes sense to talk about outcome probabilities and spacetime symmetries, even if quantum theory does not necessarily hold.

-Similar} arguments as in the quantum case~\cite{Wald} imply that there must be a representation of ${\rm SO(2)}$ on the space of ensembles of boxes (in QT, on the density matrices), and $2J$ is the maximal label appearing in this representation.
-This ``post-quantum number'' $J$ behaves in ways that resemble its quantum counterpart.
-For example, placing two independent rotation boxes $P_1$ and $P_2$ side by side gives a resulting box $P(b_1,b_2|\alpha):=P_1(b_1|\alpha)P_2(b_2|\alpha)$ with $J=J_1+J_2$.
-This is in line with particle physics intuition by hinting at $J$ being related to the number of constituents or ``size'' of the physical system.